Shades of Bernie in López Obrador win

 The result makes Amlo the latest populist to seize power and his campaign against corruption has drawn parallels with US President Donald Trump's pledge to "drain the swamp" in Washington.

-But journalist Javier Tello Diaz tells the BBC's Katty Kay that the better comparison is with another insurgent outsider: Bernie Sanders.
+But journalist Javier Tello Diaz tells me the better comparison is with another insurgent outsider: Bernie Sanders.

+I'll be presenting the Beyond 100 Days programme on BBC World News from Mexico City today at 18:00 GMT.
+So tune in to find out all the latest on what this election will mean for Mexico and its relationship with the US.